 Behind Ardi stood an ensemble cast: Tim White, a combative Berkeley paleoanthropologist with a bloodhound nose for bones…Berhane Asfaw, who survived torture by Ethiopia’s former Marxist military regime and became his country’s first physical anthropologist…Owen Lovejoy, a former evangelical turned evolutionist…Gen Suwa, a Japanese polymath armed with powerful computers and an exacting mind for bones and teeth…Giday WoldeGabriel, an Ethiopian peasant who survived a boyhood of droughts, locusts, and bloody revolution and became a U.S. government scientist…and desert tribesmen who initially threatened the fossil hunters with guns but ultimately joined the quest for our shared ancestors.

 When Ardi finally was unveiled to the world after a 15-year investigation, many peers found the skeleton and claims beyond belief.
 Most controversially, she suggested that modern apes are not reliable models for the human past and our real ancestors were unlike anything alive in the modern world.
 Ardi sparked more than a debate about old bones; she provoked a contest between rival paradigms for understanding our origins.
-The family skeleton ignited the ultimate battle of identity politics—humans arguing about how we became human.
+The family skeleton ignited the ultimate battle of identity politics—the question of how we became human.